Zephyr Teachout

-Zephyr Rain Teachout (/ˈtiːtʃaʊt/, born October 24, 1971) is an American attorney, author, political candidate, and associate professor of law at Fordham University.
+Zephyr Rain Teachout (/ˈtiːtʃaʊt/, born October 24, 1971) is an American attorney, author, political candidate, and professor specializing in law of democracy and antitrust law at Fordham University.

-In 2014, Teachout ran for the Democratic Party nomination for governor of New York and lost to incumbent Governor Andrew Cuomo, receiving 34% of the primary vote.
+In 2014, Teachout ran for the Democratic Party nomination for governor of New York and lost to incumbent governor Andrew Cuomo, receiving 33% of the primary vote.
 In 2016, Teachout was a candidate for the United States House of Representatives in New York's 19th congressional district.
 Teachout won the Democratic primary before losing to Republican John Faso.
 In 2018, Teachout was a candidate for New York State attorney general in the 2018 elections but lost the Democratic nomination to Letitia James.
 Her candidacy was endorsed by The New York Times.

 On November 15, 2021, Teachout again announced her candidacy for the Democratic nomination for New York State attorney general, but suspended her campaign after the incumbent, James, who had been running for governor, instead ran for reelection.
 Teachout endorsed James when she announced the suspension of her campaign.

 On January 24, 2022, the New York State attorney general's office appointed Teachout as a special advisor and senior counsel for economic justice.

 Early life and education

-Teachout was born in Seattle, Washington, the second of five children, to Peter Teachout, a constitutional law professor at Vermont Law School, and Mary Miles Teachout, who serves as a trial judge in Vermont and founded the Vermont Law Review.
-Her father served in the United States Army as a lieutenant during the Vietnam War and has a law degree from Harvard Law School.
-At the time of her birth, the family was living in Seattle, where her father was a professor at the University of Washington.
+Teachout was born in Seattle, Washington, the second of five children to Peter Teachout and Mary Miles Teachout.
+Peter, who served in the United States Army as a lieutenant during the Vietnam War and graduated from Harvard Law School, was a professor at the University of Washington at the time.
+The family relocated to Vermont, where Peter became a constitutional law professor at Vermont Law School, and Mary has served as a trial judge and founded the Vermont Law Review.

-Raised on a farm outside Norwich, Vermont, Teachout attended Hanover High School in Hanover, New Hampshire, where she was a champion cross-country runner and did some acting.
+Raised on a farm outside Norwich, Vermont, Teachout attended Hanover High School in Hanover, New Hampshire, where she was a champion cross-country runner and acted in school plays.

-In 1993, Teachout received a B.A. degree from Yale University, where she also did some acting.
+In 1993, Teachout received a B.A. degree from Yale University.
 In 1999, she earned two simultaneous degrees from Duke University: a Juris Doctor, summa cum laude, and a Master of Arts degree in political science.
 She was also editor-in-chief of the Duke Law Journal.

 Career

 After graduating from law school, Teachout clerked for Chief Judge Edward R. Becker of the United States Court of Appeals for the Third Circuit.
-She served as the Director of Internet Organizing for the 2004 Howard Dean presidential campaign.
+She served as the director of Internet organizing for the 2004 Howard Dean presidential campaign.
 In 2009 she helped found the Antitrust League.
 She was the first national director of the Sunlight Foundation, which promotes transparency and accountability in government.

 She has been a professor at Fordham Law School since 2009.
 She was a visiting professor of law at Duke University in 2007 and a lecturer at the University of Vermont.